 - ▶ Increase check totals.
-The higher the check, the better your chances of a good gratuity. - Expose the customer to a new and different product he may not have tried, if you had not recommended it.
-Thus, the evening is more enjoyable and he may return with friends and has more reasons to tell others about Jonathan's Restaurant.
+The higher the check, the better your chances of a good gratuity. - ▶ Expose the customer to a new and different product he may not have tried, if you had not recommended it.
+Thus, the evening is more enjoyable and he may return with friends and has more reasons to tell others about the Wurst Haus German Deli & Restaurant.